 The Governance Committee considers unsolicited inquiries and director nominees recommended by stockholders in the same manner as nominees from all other sources.
 Recommendations should be sent to the Corporate Secretary at 901 S. Bond Street, Suite 600, Baltimore, Maryland 21231.
 Stockholders may nominate a director candidate to serve on the Board by following the procedures described in our bylaws.

-Deadlines for shareholder nominations for WillScot's 2019 annual meeting of stockholders are included in the "Stockholder Proposals and Director Nominations for the 2019 Annual Meeting" section on page 24.
+Deadlines for shareholder nominations for WillScot's 2020 annual meeting of stockholders are included in the "Stockholder Proposals and Director Nominations for the 2020 Annual Meeting" section of this proxy statement.

 Director Nominee Biographies & Qualifications